Generalizations of the Eierlegende-Wollmilchsau: Introduction

 \subsection{New exceptional surfaces}

 The Eierlegende-Wollmilchsau\footnote{German for egg-laying wool-milk-sow.
 Colloquially, an all-in-one device that can do the work of several specialized tools.} square-tiled surface, independently studied by Forni \cite{Fsur} and Herrlich-Schmith\"{u}sen \cite{HS}, is a perpetual counterexample in the study of translation surfaces and the $GL(2,\bR)$--action.
 On this surface each cylinder is parallel to exactly one other cylinder, and these pairs of cylinders are homologous and isometric.
+(Two cylinders are called homologous if their core curves are homologous.)
 Its relatives, namely the Ornithorynque\footnote{French for Platypus (the egg laying mammal).} studied by Forni-Matheus \cite{FM}, and the infinite sequence of surfaces studied by Matheus-Yoccoz \cite{MY}, share these properties, and are also continuing sources of insight.

 In this paper we consider generalizations of these surfaces that have higher dimensional $GL(2,\bR)$--orbit closures.
-On the one hand, we give examples of orbit closures such that on almost every surface in the orbit closure, each cylinder is parallel to exactly one other cylinder, and these pairs of cylinders are homologous and isometric.
+We give examples of orbit closures such that on almost every surface in the orbit closure, each cylinder is parallel to exactly one other cylinder, and these pairs of cylinders are homologous and isometric.
 As is the case for the Ornithorynque, in many of our examples there is moreover an involution exchanging the cylinders and negating the Abelian differential.
-Quotienting by this involution, we arrive at quadratic differentials with at most one cylinder in each direction, but whose orbit closure is not a connected component of a stratum.
+Quotienting by this involution, we arrive at quadratic differentials with at most one cylinder in each direction, but whose orbit closure $\cM$ is not a connected component of a stratum.

 Our examples, which arise as loci of cyclic covers, negatively resolve two questions of Mirzakhani and Wright \cite[Questions 1.7 and 1.8]{MirWri2} (Section \ref{SS:Fake}), clarify the complex geometry of Teichm\"uller space (Section \ref{SS:Retracts}), and illustrate new behavior relevant to the finite blocking problem (Section \ref{SS:Blocking}).
-As we indicate in Remark \ref{R:Lyap}, we do not expect our examples to be as significant from the perspective of Lyapunov exponents.

-We now turn to our main result, whose investigation lead directly to the examples above.
+We now turn to our main result, whose investigation led directly to the examples above.